Camera and Robot Calibration#

 7

-Click EXPERT in the Camera FLB page
+Click EXPERT on the Camera FLB page

 8